-Xyce provides for graph and hypergraph partitioning via the Zoltan library of parallel partitioning heuristics integrated into Xyce.
+Xyce provides hypergraph partitioning via the Zoltan library of parallel partitioning heuristics integrated into Xyce.
 The Isorropia package in Trilinos provides access to Zoltan and can be controlled through the '.OPTIONS LINSOL' control line in the netlist.
 Table 10.8 provides the partitioning options and their default parameters.
-For parallel builds of Xyce, when iterative solvers are used, Isorropia is enabled by default to use graph partitioning via ParMETIS.
+For parallel builds of Xyce, when iterative solvers are used, Isorropia is enabled by default to use hypergraph partitioning.
 The linear system is statically load balanced at the beginning of the simulation based on the graph of the Jacobian matrix.